…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 A large portion of the Bible is narratives/stories.
 A significant portion of the non-western world is non-literate, without the opportunity of receiving an education; they are oral learners.

 All children love stores, and storytelling the gospel is also effective in reaching out to children.
-Children unconciously share the stories they have heard with their parents, other adults and children.
+Children unconsciously, spontaneously share the stories they have heard with their parents, other adults and children.

-The books of the New & Old Testament were birthed in a very non-literate world.
+The books of the New & Old Testament were birthed in a much non-literate world.

 Jesus did not write a book.